eutaxobservatory/tax-deficit-simulator/README.md

 ## Further documentation

-The full project documentation is available here for detailed specifications.
+The full project documentation is available [here](https://eutaxobservatory.github.io/tax-deficit-simulator/) for detailed specifications.

 The documentation was built with [pdoc](https://pdoc3.github.io/pdoc/).

-**LINK TO THE DOCUMENTATION TO BE ADDED**

 # Contributions